timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 # Related Work

-- describe previous work for scaling controllers horizontally
+- describe related work for scaling controllers horizontally
-- thesis will enhance design and implementation of study project
-  - many requirements are already fulfilled
 - present existing mechanisms in other community projects
-- analyze which mechanisms are
+- analyze advantages and drawbacks of mechanisms

 ## Study Project